OlehVorobiov/solutions_repo/docs/1 Physics/1 Mechanics/Problem_1.md

 This law states that for every action, there is an equal and opposite reaction.
 In projectile motion, this law isn't as directly involved in the motion of the object but can be observed in other interactions.

 ### Motion Components
+A projectile moves under the influence of gravity, meaning its horizontal and vertical motions are independent except for the time variable.
+The acceleration due to gravity acts only in the vertical direction, making the motion two-dimensional.

 **Horizontal Motion**: The object moves horizontally with a constant velocity (since there is no force acting horizontally, assuming no air resistance).

 **Vertical Motion**: The object moves vertically with constant acceleration due to gravity, starting with an initial velocity in the upward direction (if thrown upward) or zero velocity (if dropped).